 Report Anti-Social Behaviour

-Anti-Social Behaviour is legally defined as someone acting ‘in a manner that has caused, or was likely to cause, harassment, alarm or distress to one or more persons not of the same household’.
+Anti-Social Behaviour is legally defined as someone acting ‘in a manner that has caused, or was likely to cause, harassment, alarm or distress to one or more persons not of the same household.

 Anti-Social Behaviour covers a wide range of types of behaviour.
 It may include, but is not limited to:

-- Excessive noise nuisance
+- Excessive nuisance noise - Find out more about nuisance noise here

 - Verbal abuse